 Where to Buy Ski Apparel

 We love supporting our local gear shops, but in the case of ski apparel, buying online often brings convenience and a wider selection of manufacturers, colors, and sizes.
-Web-based Evo (the company also has six flagship stores across the West, plus one in Canada) is one of our go-to retailers—especially for winter—with helpful online staff, large array of ski apparel and accessories, and free shipping.
+Web-based Evo (the company also has five stores scattered across the West, plus one in Canada) is one of our go-to retailers—especially for winter—with helpful online staff, a large array of ski apparel and accessories, and free shipping.
 Backcountry also excels in the outerwear market, with some of the best variety of brands and available colors/sizes (as well as free shipping on most items).
-In addition, we've seen REI Co-op make a strong push in ski apparel in recent years, adding smaller companies like Strafe and Norrøna.
+In addition, we've seen REI Co-op make a strong push in ski apparel in recent years.
 Plus, you get the convenience of their nationwide stores and well-documented return policy and member benefits (10% back for full-priced items).
 Finally, a number of the companies above have modern websites that allow you to access their full collections, including Patagonia, Arc'teryx, Outdoor Research, The North Face, and more.

 Back to Our Top Ski Apparel Brands See Our Ski Gear Reviews